 Hardware Limitations:

 There are inherent hardware limitations in which the system will find itself.

-It is important for the software to be designed in a way that keeps count of its portability.
-This way it will need to be run on computationally weak (old) devices too
+Indeed, it is important for the software to be designed in a way that keeps count of its portability.
+This way it will need to be run on computationally weak (old) devices too.

 Software System Attributes: